Precincts: The Foundation of Political Organization

 If you want to see change, getting involved at any level in your precinct is a great way to do it.

-Precinct Reorganization, where new leadership will be elected, takes place on March 14.
+Precinct Reorganization, where new leadership is elected, takes place every other year.
+We last reorganized in March 2020.
 Anyone can attend, even if you just want to see democracy up close and personal.
 Learn more.

 Want to hear more?
 Contact our precinct development co-chairs Leigh Learing and Paul Merlo.